 The mythology of Microsoft is worth examining in detail, as it illustrates the fallacy of stock-picking.
 The above photo, which is circulated a lot on the Internet, is often used as a way of saying, "Gee, you never know where the next big thing will be coming from!"

 And the implication is, that a few very far-sighted individuals were able to spot this early on, and knew that Microsoft's grand designs for operating systems and Windows would eventually lead to their dominance in the marketplace.

 Nice theory.
 But it is utter bullshit.
-Microsoft had no grand vision for the future - it fall backwards into its best deals - DOS and Windows - and became the powerhouse it is today based more on sharp business practice than anything else.
+Microsoft had no grand vision for the future - it fell ass-backwards into its best deals - DOS and Windows - and became the powerhouse it is today based more on sharp business practice than anything else.

 If you went to the Microsoft offices back in 1978, they did not have any operating system to sell you.
 Their main product was a BASIC compiler for the popular hobby computer, the Altair 880.
 It was not until the IBM PC was developed, that the company took off, and even then, by freak accident.
 The business was thrown in their lap due to poor judgement by Gary Kildall, of Digital Research: